kokoko3k/koko-aio-slang/docs-ng.md

         More pronunced as "Glow to blur bias" approaches 0.

     Sharpness (horizontal, vertical):
-        The lower, the blurrier the image.
+        Modulates the sharpness of the image.
-        When set to zero, his value is handled using "Glow spread amount" When pushed to its maximum value, no blurring will occour.
+        When set near zero, his value is handled using "Glow spread amount" to an extent given by "Glow to blur bias"
+        When pushed to its maximum value, no blurring will occour.
+        For Horizontal only, setting a negative number will switch to a different blurring way that will fatten and sharp the borders.

 **Tate mode:**<br>